adhavar/Grocery-Sales-Analysis-Visualization/README.md

 <img width="1123" height="588" src="https://github.com/user-attachments/assets/13b4d475-1fdd-4814-a794-db5b81924784" />

 ## Tools and Environment
-- **SQLite:** Used for data loading, table joining, data validation and cleaning.
+- **SQLite:** Used for data loading, data validation, cleaning, transformation, and analytical table creation.
 - **VS Code:** Used as the main IDE environment to develop and run all SQL query scripts.
 - **Tableau:** Used to design and build key charts and the overall dashboard.